Part IX

 The Brain as Architect — Neuroscience and Subjective Reality

-This does not mean reality is arbitrary or private.
-Subjectivity is constrained by gravity, biology, consequence, and other caves—other nervous systems.
+In predictive processing accounts, perception is the nervous system’s best guess—continuously revised by sensory input into a usable world-and-body story.
+This does not make reality arbitrary or private; subjectivity remains constrained by gravity, biology, consequence, and other caves—other nervous systems.

 The Hard Problem of Consciousness